CollinWentzien/scoreboard/README.md

 # DIY Scoreboard and Controller
 DIY Scoreboard and Controller project:

 This project is a two-part system: a scoreboard controller and the scoreboard itself.
-Arduino code can be found under "arduino code," while the CAD files and other design files are found under "files."
+Arduino code can be found under "arduino code," while the Adobe Illustrator files and other design files are found under "files."

+All Illustrator files coming soon, as I still need to find them haha

 Arduino Project Hub Page: https://create.arduino.cc/projecthub/collin-w/diy-basketball-scoreboard-90cb27